ibm-cloud-docs/bare-metal/eos-os-considerations-classic-bm.md

 CentOS Stream 8 EOS date is 31 May 2024.
 Support for this software discontinues on 31 May 2024.
 After deprecation, clients can't download the software.

-To migrate workloads from CentOS, you can switch to a compatible OS distribution, or choose to a different operating system.
-Compatible distributions include CentOS Stream 9, Rocky Linux 8/9, and RHEL 8/9.
+To migrate workloads from CentOS, you can switch to a compatible OS distribution, or choose a different operating system.
+Compatible distributions include CentOS Stream 9, Rocky Linux 8 and 9, and RHEL 8 and 9.
 You can also migrate to a different OS such as Debian or Ubuntu LTS.
-Options for migration include performing an OS reload, a side-by-side upgrade, or migrating to a new server.
+Options when you migrate includes an OS reload, a side-by-side upgrade, or you can migrate to a new server.